stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 In the signature of *cons*, I list the erased implicit arguments explicitly.
-This is good practice, as otherwise Idris will often issue shadowing warnings when using this data type in client code.
+This is good practice, as otherwise Idris will often issue shadowing warnings when using such data constructors in client code.

 We can now define a type alias for CSV rows representing employees:

 ```idris
 0 Employee : Type